publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch55/schI/m__us_usc_t15_s2805.md

     (c) __Burden of proof; burden of going forward with evidence__

-        In any action under subsection (a) of this section, the franchisee shall have the burden of proving the termination of the franchise or the nonrenewal of the franchise relationship.
+        In any action under subsection (a), the franchisee shall have the burden of proving the termination of the franchise or the nonrenewal of the franchise relationship.
 The franchisor shall bear the burden of going forward with evidence to establish as an affirmative defense that such termination or nonrenewal was permitted under section 2802(b) or 2803 of this title, and, if applicable, that such franchisor complied with the requirements of [section 2802(d) of this title][/us/usc/t15/s2802/d].

     (d) __Actual and exemplary damages and attorney and expert witness fees to franchisee; determination by court of right to exemplary damages and amount; attorney and expert witness fees to franchisor for frivolous actions__

         (1)

-         If the franchisee prevails in any action under subsection (a) of this section, such franchisee shall be entitled—
+         If the franchisee prevails in any action under subsection (a), such franchisee shall be entitled—

             (A) consistent with the Federal Rules of Civil Procedure, to actual damages;